b2network/docs/tech_architecture/B2_DSN_AI.md

 * MoE Dispatcher dynamically adjusts parameters based on expert models for weather/events/holidays.

-The above scenarios cover five major fields: finance, healthcare, supply chain, research, and smart cities, fully demonstrating the unique advantages of DSN-AI in cross-platform collaboration, strong security auditing, economic incentives, and privacy protection.
+The above scenarios cover five major fields: finance, healthcare, supply chain, research, and smart cities, fully demonstrating the unique advantages of AI Signal in cross-platform collaboration, strong security auditing, economic incentives, and privacy protection.
 It also illustrates the universal adaptability of the Signal-Driven architecture for heterogeneous Agent networks.
 As the B² Network ecosystem and MoE Dispatcher technology mature, more high-value scenarios will be rapidly implemented in the real world.

 # Roadmap Outlook

-In order to transition the Decentralized Signal-Driven Network for Modular and Agentic AI (DSN-AI) from prototype to scalable applications across multiple industries, B² Network has planned the following three major directions for subsequent development based on existing Rollup and Signal protocols, focusing on addressing three core pain points: developer entry, ecological prosperity, and cross-language interoperability.
+In order to transition the Decentralized Signal-Driven Network for Modular and Agentic AI (AI Signal) from prototype to scalable applications across multiple industries, B² Network has planned the following three major directions for subsequent development based on existing Rollup and Signal protocols, focusing on addressing three core pain points: developer entry, ecological prosperity, and cross-language interoperability.

 1. Multi-language Signal SDK